 Why Does Soccer Count Up?

-One aspect of soccer’s simplicity is the use of an up-counting clock rather than a down-counting clock.
+One aspect of soccer’s simplicity is using an up-counting clock rather than a down-counting clock.
 This makes it easy for soccer to be played anywhere, from small fields that friends play on to 100,000-seat stadiums.

 Since a continuous clock counts up, rather than depending on a countdown timer, a single referee is able to monitor time using just a timepiece.
 While it is true that a simple watch can be used as a countdown timer, the management of any delays or breaks in a match is where things get tricky.

-The referee is forced not only to take note of the exact time the match stopped and restarted, but also to add that time at the end of the original time at which the match was scheduled to end.
+The referee is forced not only to note the exact time the match stopped and restarted but also to add that time at the end of the original time at which the match was scheduled to end.

-Consider the following scenario: you are in charge of maintaining time for a soccer match, and all you’ve got is a basic analog wristwatch.
+Consider the following scenario: you are in charge of maintaining time for a soccer match, and all you’ve got is a primary analog wristwatch.

 When you use a clock that counts up, you can know exactly when the match will end from the minute you start it.
-You just have to keep monitoring the watch and signal once the match is over.
+You must keep monitoring the watch and signal once the match is over.
 Sounds a lot easier than a down-counting clock, right?

 The Discretion of The Referee

-Any delay or stoppage during a match is noted by the referee, who then uses their discretion to add the same amount of lost time at the end of each half.
+The referee notes any delay or stoppage during a match, who then uses their discretion to add the same amount of lost time at the end of each half.

 In a professional soccer game, however, timekeeping is handled considerably more strictly, with an off-field assistant who keeps track of the length of the stoppages in the game.